alxblzd/alxblzd.github.io/_posts/2026-06-09-proj-one-card-ai-inference-lab-used-mining-gpu.md

 ## One Card AI Inference Lab with a Used Mining GPU !

+I recently started coming across more people making videos about running local LLMs and doing infrastructure work around them.
+I also found the LocalLLaMA subreddit on Reddit, which made me want to try building a small local setup myself.

-I wanted a one-card GPU setup for AI inference experiments, benchmarking, and general GPU testing in the homelab.
+My goal was to put together a one-card GPU setup for AI inference experiments, benchmarking, and general GPU testing in my homelab.

-This was meant to be a small homelab test setup, at the price of inconveniance and unusual enough to make the driver setup not plug and play.
+This was meant to be a small test setup

-The card I buyed is a Zotac P102-100.
-It's a mining graphics card, in the Pascal/GTX 1080 family, and with a very important detail, no physical display output.
+The card I bought is a Zotac P102-100.
+It is a mining GPU from the Pascal generation, equivalent to a GTX 1080 10gb, with one very important detail: it has no physical display outputs.

-no HDMI or DisplayPort, so it only makes sense in a headless setup.
+No HDMI, no DisplayPort, nothing.
+That means it only really makes sense in a headless setup.

 This is not a normal gaming GPU.
-Some people have tried using cards like this for remote headless gaming setups with tools like Parsec and custom drivers.
-That is possible(and hard), but its not my use case     yet.
+Some people have tried using cards like this for remote, headless gaming setups with tools like Parsec and custom drivers.
+That is technically possible, and difficult, but it is not my use case, at least not yet.

-I bought it to see if it could be useful as a cheap inference card.
+I bought it mainly to see whether it could be useful as a cheap inference card for local AI experiments.

 ### 1. Why this weird card

-The main reason was simple: price, challenge and VRAM.
+well wwell well, price, challenge and VRAM !

 I paid only 47 euros on eBay for a GPU with 10 GB of VRAM.
 For AI testing, that is an interesting amount of memory for the money.